g00341288/g00341288.github.io/web-application-development.md

 ---
 layout: page
-title: About
+title: Web Application Development
+course: 50141
-permalink: /about/
+permalink: /web-application-development/
 ---

-TThis is the {{ page.title }} page..
+This is the {{ page.title }} page.

 You can find the source code for this project at:
 [G00341288](https://github.com/g00341288/g00341288.github.io)